 Content marketing is the art of communicating with your customers without actually selling anything.
 It’s all about delivering information that makes your buyer more intelligent.
 The essence of content marketing is delivering consistent, on-going relevant information to buyers, who will ultimately reward you with their business.

 In the States, about 25% of budgets go to content marketing, according to the Content Marketing Institute.
 So just how relevant is your content?
-Talk to Hart Designs today to see how we can help you with your content marketing.
+Talk to Hart Design, web design Auckland today to see how we can help you with your content marketing.